bellagracefinck/trend_cycle/README.md

 I stored the cluster label output for each run, then turned the output into a frequency matrix in which the id numbers of each collection made up both the index and the columns and the values in each cell $x_i,j$ is the number of times out of the 50 runs that the two collections i and j were in the same cluster.
 This frequency matrix is available for experimentation in the repo under the name freq_5000.csv.

 This frequency matrix is then converted into a network adjacency matrix, in which the values in each cell become the weight of the link between the two collection nodes.
-With a manual threshold in place, collections only form a link if they were in the same cluster more than 30% of the time in order to limit noise.
-We then apply a Louvain community detection algorithm to the network to identify groups of similar collections.
+With a manual threshold in place, collections only form a link if they were in the same cluster more than 50% of the time in order to limit noise.
+We then apply a Greedy Modularity Optimizer community detection algorithm to the network to identify groups of similar collections.
 These group assignments become the primary informant to evaluating which collections are the most similar.

 #### Brand longevity analysis
 As for the evaluation of brand longevity, I created a Recurrent Neural Network to predict the prevalence score of designers based on their collection descriptions.
 As the raw prevalence score is a continuous target variable, I utilized the class assignments (based on percentiles) to allow for classification.
 However, rather than using the class assignments themselves, I opted to turn the problem into a binary classification (1 for high (95th percentile or above) prevalence, 0 for low prevalence).
 This was due in part to the fact that the prevalence score is not normally distributed, so there are significantly more observations associated with certain levels of prevalence than with others, so even though the classes are based on percentiles the percentiles have very limited differences.